TangentFoxy/lipu-sitelen/Brainstorming.md

 This design can leak information about a page's existence based on server response time to a slug, as it processes whether permissions exist.
 I'm fine with that, but need it stated.

 Tagging: Store unique words, allow manually added tags, have a blacklist for common words?
 Why bother if they aren't going to be displayed?
 Displayed tags should only be the median tags (as in, used on multiple posts, but not a huge fraction and not only on one post).
 I think the blacklist isn't actually necessary?
 It might make the median selection harder?
 How do I select tags when there is only one post or a handful of posts?
 The common words will fuck this idea up too badly too quickly if I don't blacklist?
+- I'm going to start without a blacklist and with no way to automatically select tags to show.
+This way, I can import all my previous posts and figure out how to handle this.

 Categories: Only one category per post.
 Use the ones from my archive rather than what's on Wordpress.
 Also allow unset categorization.